 Course Overview

-The Environmental & Interior Design summer pre-college program introduces high school students to design principles and methods focused on the built environment.
-Through the exploration of the art and architecture of environmental design, students will learn about the expanding practices of interior architecture, interior design, and spatial design.
-This program uses the city as a laboratory to investigate the historical, cultural, and behavioral impacts of design.
+The Environmental & Interior Design Summer College Program at Syracuse University introduces high school students to design principles and methods focused on the built environment.
+Through the exploration of the art and architecture of environmental design, students learn about the expanding practices of interior architecture, interior design, and spatial design.
+This studio uses the city as a laboratory to investigate the historical, cultural, and behavioral impacts of design.

 Students work closely with faculty to develop research, ideation, iteration, and making skills within a broader context.
 Individual exercises engage form, space, time, and movement in a project developed through a structured conceptual process.
 Field documentation, drawing, diagramming, and model-making are supplemented by group discussions of contemporary issues impacting the built environment.
 Projects include both two- and three-dimensional works employing line, shape, color, texture, and space essential for college admissions portfolios intended for a range of design disciplines.